-Protesters rally against Catalan independence as autonomy stripped
+300,000 rally against Catalan independence as autonomy stripped

-Barcelona, Spain (CNN)Anti-independence protesters gathered in the Catalan capital of Barcelona on Sunday after Madrid took unprecedented measures to quash the region's bid to split from Spain.
+Barcelona, Spain (CNN)Hundreds of thousands of anti-independence protesters rallied in the Catalan capital of Barcelona on Sunday after Madrid took unprecedented measures to quash the region's bid to split from Spain.

-Thousands of people who back the union with Spain protested in the center of the city as tensions rose following Friday's vote by the Catalan parliament to declare unilateral independence.
+The protest comes as tensions spiked following the Catalan Parliament's vote Friday to declare unilateral independence.

+In a sea of red-and-yellow Spanish and Catalan flags, protesters marched down Barcelona's Passeig de Gràcia shopping strip, some chanting for the imprisonment of deposed Catalan leader Carles Puigdemont, who led the divisive independence drive.
+Barcelona police say around 300,000 people attended.

-The deposed president of Catalonia, Carles Puigdemont, has urged his supporters to pursue "democratic opposition" to the moves by Madrid, which include dissolving the region's government and calling snap elections for December 21.
+Puigdemont has urged his supporters to pursue "democratic opposition" to the moves by Madrid, which have included dissolving the region's government and calling snap elections for December 21.

 It was unclear on Sunday what that opposition would mean in practice.
-The sacked head of the Catalan police force urged officers to follow the orders of the new commanders, but there were signs that some civil servants would refuse to follow the orders of Madrid.
+The sacked head of the Catalan police force urged officers to follow the orders of the new commanders, but there were signs that some civil servants would refuse to obey Madrid.

-Around 10,000 people had gathered early Sunday at Barcelona's Passeig de Gràcia, some chanting to imprison sacked Puigdemont, the man who led the independence drive.

 'Democratic opposition'